mikejonestechno/bitburner-scripts/docs/01 gameplay.md

 Grow factor:        3000
 ```

 **I learnt that** _n00dles_ has maximum $1.75 million but only $70 k available.
 However it has a huge growth factor of 3,000.
-So **I expect that** it grows super fast and can quickly reach the maximum,given the offical doco says growth factor is usually between 0 and 100.
+So **I expect that** it grows super fast and can quickly reach the maximum, given the offical doco says growth factor is usually between 0 and 100.

 ```
 > run getServerInfo.js foodnstuff